31 charged after 60-hour Just Stop Oil protest

 “This means that we will protect the rights of people who wish to peacefully protest or counter-protest, balanced against the rights of the wider community.”

-Police said reports will be sent to the procurator fiscal in due course.
+Police said the protest ended at 4.05pm on Thursday, and reports will be sent to the procurator fiscal in due course.

 It was the first action of its kind in Scotland since the Just Stop Oil coalition began blockading fuel terminals south of the border on April 1, leading to more than 1,000 arrests.